klfoulk16/flask-sqlalchemy-bind/README.md

 # Flask SQLAlchemy Bind

 Minimalistic extension to add support for the SQLAlchemy ORM to your Flask app.
 Adds most essential functionality - the database table construction is still be figured out.
+If you're interested in my reasoning behind how I built this and how it all works, [read more here](https://kellylynnfoulk.medium.com/under-the-hood-of-flask-sqlalchemy-793f7b3f11c3).

 ## Set Up:
 Install using pip: